-Q: What kind of an organization will this be?
+Q: What kind of an organization is this?

 A: The Seacoast Village Project is a New Hampshire Non-profit Corporation.
-Our application for 501(c)(3) tax-exempt status has been submitted to the IRS.
+Our application for 501(c)(3) tax-exempt status has been approved by the IRS.
 We are managed by a Board of Directors – all serving as volunteers.
 In addition, we have six teams of volunteers working hard to build the foundation of this Village in preparation for launch this year.